superfaceai/station/README.md

 ```
 yarn build
 ```
 set .env variables from .env.example.
-For publishing you need to set SUPERFACE_STORE_REFRESH_TOKEN (Possilbe onyl for SuperFace emlpoyes for now)
+For publishing you need to set SUPERFACE_STORE_REFRESH_TOKEN ((Possible only for SuperFace employees for now)

 ## Usage